xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/6d-labs-postman-standard.md

 >13.
 "I want to keep my dataset compliant."

-# Learn more and get certified through Postman Student Programs
+# Get API certified through Postman Student Programs

 If you're a student or educator learning or teaching APIs, the Postman student program provides training, resources, and opportunities to support and amplify your projects.